-☐ Open the Device Security > Managemen nt Access > Server dialog, SSH tab. ☐ Specify the timeout period in minutes in the Configuration frame, Session timeout [min] field $\ \square$ Apply the settings temporarily.
-To do this, click the 🗸 button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh timeout <0160> To specify the timeout period in minutes for Command Line Interface sessions using an SSH connection.
-Timeout for Command Line Interface sessions using a Telnet connection network management access web timeout
+☐ Open the Device Security > Management Access > Server dialog, SSH tab. ☐ Specify the timeout period in minutes in the Configuration frame, Session timeout [min] fiel ☐ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh timeout <0160> To specify the timeout period in minutes for Command Line Interface sessions using an SSH connection.

-Timeout for Command Line Interface sessions using a serial connection
+Timeout for Command Line Interface sessions using a Telnet connection